crosspostly/youtube_podcast/README.md

 ### ✒️ AI-Powered Content Pipeline
 - **Automated Scriptwriting:** Generates multi-chapter scripts with unique characters, drawing facts from Google Search or a user-provided knowledge base.
+- **Selectable Narration Modes:** Choose between a single-narrator **Monologue** or a multi-character **Dialogue** for your script.
-- **Creative & Documentary Modes:** Choose between a fact-based documentary style or a captivating narrative inspired by masters of suspense like Stephen King and H.P.
+- **Creative & Documentary Styles:** Choose between a fact-based documentary style or a captivating narrative inspired by masters of suspense like Stephen King and H.P.
 Lovecraft.
 - **YouTube Optimization:** Automatically generates multiple clickable titles, SEO-optimized descriptions, and relevant keywords for your video.

 ### 🔊 Automated Audio Production
 - **Multi-Voice Narration:** Utilizes Google's latest TTS models to assign distinct, natural-sounding voices to each character in the script.
+- **Granular Regeneration:** Re-generate just the audio for any chapter without affecting the script or images, allowing for quick corrections or alternative takes.
 - **AI-Driven Music Selection:** Intelligently analyzes the script's mood to find and suggest royalty-free background music from the Jamendo API.
 - **Contextual Sound Effects:** Automatically identifies cues in the script and searches the vast Freesound.org library for relevant SFX to enhance the atmosphere.

 ### 🖼️ Advanced Visuals Engine
 - **AI-Generated Image Prompts:** Creates detailed, cinematic prompts for each scene based on the script's content.
-- **Hybrid Image Generation:** Uses Google's `Imagen` model to generate images, with an automatic, seamless fallback to high-quality stock photos from **Unsplash** and **Pexels** if the AI service is unavailable.
+- **Hybrid Image Generation:** Uses Google's **`gemini-2.5-flash-image`** model to generate images, with an automatic, seamless fallback to high-quality stock photos from **Unsplash** and **Pexels**.
 - **AI-Designed Thumbnails:** Proposes multiple high-CTR YouTube thumbnail designs in the style of top creators, which can be edited and exported.

 ### 🎥 "Bulletproof" Video Assembly